arssenic/ProShop/README.md

 ## Overview

-This repository contains a Shopify-style e-commerce application built using:
+This repository contains a ProShop-style e-commerce application built using:

 - `Node.js` + `Express` for the backend API
 - `MongoDB` with `Mongoose` for data persistence